Conversation With a Nigerian Female Author

-My typical day is basically the same as that of any serious minded wife, mother, public servant, responsible citizen and committed Christian, all rolled into one, who must also find time to put pen to paper and give vent to the creative impulse.
+My typical day is basically the same as that of any serious-minded wife, mother, public servant, a responsible citizen and committed Christian, all rolled into one, who must also find time to put pen to paper and give vent to the creative impulse.

 What do you see as the Nigerian literary scene?

 The Nigerian literary scene has a lot of issues/problems to contend with.
 It seems to me that there are too many ‘writers’ who should have no business writing.
 In short, there are too many sub-standard, poorly written works on the Nigerian literary scene.
 That is not to say that there are no good books anymore but the not-too-good ones have become rather commonplace.
 Self-publishing is another monster on the Nigerian literary scene.

-I have had to convert my English from my Nigerian roots to what my publisher says will be internationally accepted format, have had such an experience?
+I have had to convert my English from my Nigerian roots to what my publisher says will be an internationally accepted format, have had such an experience?

 Nigerian writers are no doubt faced with the challenge of writing a ‘brand’ of English language that must of necessity retain the flavour and nuances of native Nigerian languages in which they think and from which they draw their thoughts and passing the same across in an acceptable format to international readers.

 Talk to us about our reading culture and predict what may be possible in the next five years.

 The reading culture of the average Nigerian is whittling daily, no thanks to technology such as television, telephone, and other social media.
 Except something definite is done deliberately and urgently, the future is really bleak in this regard.

 Finally what lessons or insights did the recently concluded convention offer you as an author?